parnaljoshi/gsh-zebrafish-hackathon/README.md

     ├── Danio_rerio.GRCz11.113.gtf
     ├── danRer11-chromInfo.txt
     ├── ... (all other input files)
-    └── output/                  # Final results will be written here
 ```

 The list of safe harbors will be written to **`Output/Safe_harbors.bed`**.
 The directory will also contain a `.fasta` format file containing sequences of the corresponding safe harbor regions.